TolgaKara/SoundGuessy/README.md

 # SoundGuessy

 I notice where is not a way to listen to soundtracks and guessing the Movie, TV-Show, Music, Video Game or Land (Hymne).
-There is a option but it is really not ux friendly it by hearing the sound on youtube and guessing the soundtrack.

 - [SoundGuessy](#soundguessy)
   - [:package: Installation](#package-installation)